-Having a homemade baking mix on hand makes mealtime much easier.
-With an all purpose baking mix you can make a variety of dishes for breakfast, lunch, and dinner.
+Preview: This homemade baking mix makes mealtime much easier.
+With an all purpose baking mix on hand, you can make a variety of dishes for breakfast, lunch, and dinner.

 Making this diy baking mix your own